windwalker-io/ventoviro.github.io/.vaseman/entries/documentation/3.x/core/service-provider.md

 ### Basic Provider Example

-Take a look of this example code, in a original way, if we have a MongoDB driver to bootstrap, we'll write an bootstrap file.

 ##### Original Way

+Take a look of this example code, in a original way, if we have a MongoDB driver want to bootstrap, we'll write an bootstrap file.

 ``` php
 // ./import.mongodb.php